dead-summer/math-notes/notes/Analysis/ch1-measures/1-d-lebesgue-measure.typ

 ]

-A specific example is as follows.
+Some specific examples are as follows.

 #exm[
 Take $q_1, q_2, ...$ be an enumenation of $QQ sect (0, 1)$ .
 Fix any $epsilon$ , and let